- 1 week pregnant

 During these last weeks leading up to the birth of your child, you might feel some slight tightening of your uterus.
 Five or six per hour may be a sign of preterm labor and should be assessed.

 When you go in for your ultrasound at week 31, you will see what your baby will look like when it is born.
 You can clearly make out the face and all the different expressions that it has.
 You can also see the limbs and all the movements.

 You will find that you’re a bit clumsy at week 31 of your pregnancy.
 The extended belly will have thrown off your center of gravity a bit, leading to this clumsiness.
 Your movements will, therefore, be a little bit restricted.

 However, this shouldn’t stop you from doing some light exercise like short walks and yoga.
-You’ll actually find that the yoga is good for your back and leg pain.
+You’ll actually find that yoga is good for your back and leg pain.

 Sex at week 31 of pregnancy

 You can still have and enjoy sex with your partner at this stage.
 It has its benefits.
 If you’re not sure, you can ask your doctor to rule out any complications which can get worse due to the intercourse.